 -

-8.5 Miles / 14 Km 4-6 Hrs 1480ft / 450 MetresToday is all about the coast and the sea.
-The walk begins by threading through the low ridges and valleys where the Sintra foothills run down to Cabo da Roca, the most westerly point of mainland Europe.
-From there, waymarked trails follow the clifftops south, with sweeping views of rocky headlands, hidden beaches, and dramatic sea stacks rising from the Atlantic.
-The route dips inland briefly before returning to the coast at the Fojo dos Morcegos, a spectacular sinkhole that plunges from the clifftop directly to the sea below.
-A well-earned stop at the beautiful Praia da Adraga – one of Portugal’s finest beaches – offers the chance for a coffee or a swim before the final stretch along the clifftops to Praia Grande, where 125-million-year-old dinosaur footprints are embedded in the near-vertical cliff face at the southern end of the beach.
+8.5 Miles / 14 Km 4-6 Hrs 1480ft / 450 MetresYou leave the Sintra foothills where they meet the sea at Cabo da Roca, the westernmost point of mainland Europe.
+Waymarked clifftop paths head north past rocky headlands, hidden beaches and dramatic sea stacks, dipping inland briefly before returning to the coast at the Fojo dos Morcegos, a spectacular sinkhole plunging from the clifftop to the sea.
+A stop at the beautiful Praia da Adraga offers a coffee or a swim before the final stretch to Praia Grande, where 125-million-year-old dinosaur footprints are embedded in the cliff face.

 -